openstack/ironic/doc/source/admin/drivers/ibmc.rst

   verification.
 To disable verifying TLS_, set this to False.
 This is optional.

-The ``openstack baremetal node create`` command can be used to enroll a node with the ``ibmc`` driver.
+The ``baremetal node create`` command can be used to enroll a node with the ``ibmc`` driver.
 For example:

 .. code-block:: bash

-  openstack baremetal node create --driver ibmc
+  baremetal node create --driver ibmc
     --driver-info ibmc_address=https://example.com \
     --driver-info ibmc_username=admin \
     --driver-info ibmc_password=password